We provide guidance and support for staff and students on all matters related to the University's various covers.

 You should let us know if you intend to get involved in any activity which you think might not have been undertaken at the University before.

-Unless otherwise stated below, the University's insurance cover applies equally to students, whether they be undergraduates or postgraduates, study or work-based, who take part in official University placements within the UK or abroad.
+Unless otherwise stated below, the University's cover applies equally to students, whether they be undergraduates or postgraduates, study or work-based, who take part in official University placements within the UK or abroad.

 What the University covers

-The University of Bath’s public liability insurance covers its legal liability for loss, damage or injury that occurs to a third party.
+The University of Bath’s public liability covers its legal liability for loss, damage or injury that occurs to a third party.

-This public liability insurance protects the student while he/she is on placement, for damage, loss or injury caused to the placement company, if the University is found to be legally responsible for that damage, loss or injury.
+This public liability cover protects the student while he/she is on placement, for damage, loss or injury caused to the placement company, if the University is found to be legally responsible for that damage, loss or injury.